Sandesh2704/Sandesh2704/README.md

 </p>

-Feel free to replace sandeshdeshmukh2704@gmail.com and yourportfolio.com with your actual Gmail and portfolio URLs.
+Feel free to replace sandeshdeshmukh2704@gmail.com with your actual Gmail and portfolio URLs.
 Let me know if you'd like to further enhance any sections!